amorgun/blender_dow/docs/first_steps.md

 ![folder_with_mod_image](../images/first_steps/folder_with_mod_image.png)
 Set the "**Mod folder**" property of the addon to the path to your mod folder.
 ![preferences2](../images/first_steps/preferences2.png)
-Base game models are located inside the `DXP2` mod that is part of the game by default.
+If you want to import a base game model they are inside the `DXP2` mod that is part of the default game files.

 ## Importing a model
 1. Open your mod using [Corsix's Mod Studio](https://modstudio.corsix.org/).
   ![folder_with_mod_corsix](../images/first_steps/folder_with_mod_corsix.png)
 2. Find a .whm file you are interested in and extract it.
   ![folder_with_mod_corsix](../images/first_steps/corsix1.png)
-  Right-click on it and select "Extract".
   Troops models are usually at the `Data/art/ebps/races/<race_name>/troops` path.
   Right-click on the model and select "Extract".
 It will extract the file into the corresponding subfolder of `<mod folder>/Data`.
 3. In Blender go to `File -> Import -> .whm` and select the extracted `.whm` model file.